Iron486/Clean_messy_room_classification/README.md

 It can be clearly noticed that the CNN with augmented data gives us the best results, with a validation loss below 0.4 and accuracy on validation dataset between 0.85 and 0.95.
-On the other hand, in the simple CNN and ANN, we have worse results, with a validation loss above 0.4 and validation accuracy below 0.85
+On the other hand, in the simple CNN and ANN, we have worse results, with a validation loss above 0.4 and validation accuracy below 0.85.
+Also, overfitting can be noticed, especially in the training curve of the ANN.

+The last model was a bit more unstable compared to the other 2, even though I used a small learning rate and a batch size of 40 images.

+To improve the stability, it could be necessary also to use other additional data and also tweak even better the parameters, using an even larger batch size, and some regularization techniques.

+I finally evaluated on test dataset the two CNNs and both classified correctly 8/10 of the dataset.

+To have better prediction and evaluation of the model, it's better to use more data for the training, validation and test datasets.